tanayvsoni/py-CNN-buildingDectection-inprogress/README.md

 # Code for Building Dectection using CNN
 This repo contains an building dectection and data organization used to train this CNN.

-This repo is part of the larger research project in collabroation with professors at the University of Alberta.
+The repo is part of the larger research project in collabroation with professors at the University of Alberta.

 This project is to build a Image-Based Post-Disaster Recovery Estimation Using Bayesian & Convolutional Neural Network.